How to Choose a Reliable Sagada Travel Agency for Safety and Convenience (See Checklist)

 But before you ask someone to guide you around Sagada, let me share a few things you should consider when choosing a travel agency or travel group.
 These are the same things I keep in mind for my own trip, and they’ll help you find the right one.

-To make it easier for you to go over all my tips, here’s a checklist and comparison sheet.
-It’ll also help you compare your options and decide which travel agency fits you best.
-I’ll explain more after the sheet.
+To make it easier to review all my tips, my checklist and comparison sheet I’ve put together have everything you need.
+They’ll help you compare options and decide which travel agency suits you best.

-You can also download a printable version and share it with your travel buddies.
+Download a printable version and share it with your travel buddies:

 What to Know Before Booking a Tour to Sagada